 - Coagulation panel

 An electrocardiogram and echocardiogram should also merit consideration to assess the rhythm and structure of the heart if a recent study is not available for review.
 Imaging studies should follow at the healthcare professional's discretion in accordance with clinical exam findings and clinician gestalt.
 Examples include endoscopic referral or CT angiography for gastrointestinal bleeding and chest X-ray or CT studies of the thoracic cavity when suspicious cardiorespiratory findings are present.

 Assessment of VWF

-Studies to assess the function or fractional percentage of VWF multimers should be considered when AS and gastrointestinal bleeding is confirmed, especially in cases of gastrointestinal angiodysplasia refractory to endoscopic intervention.
+Studies to assess the function or fractional percentage of VWF multimers should be considered when AS and gastrointestinal bleeding are confirmed, especially in cases of gastrointestinal angiodysplasia refractory to endoscopic intervention.
 A few available laboratory studies are as follows:

 - Platelet Function Assay (PFA) – PFA analyzes the ability of platelets to generate primary hemostasis.
-Clinically-significant dependent variables include platelet function, VWF level, platelet number, and hematocrit level.
+Clinically significant dependent variables include platelet function, VWF level, platelet number, and hematocrit level.